IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/management/management-group/README.md

 This template will prepare the management group structure based on the provided parameter.

 This module has some known **limitations**:
-- It's not possible to change the display name of the root management group (the one that has the tenant GUID as ID)
+- It's not possible to change the display name of the root management group (the uno that has the tenant GUID as ID)
 - It can't manage the Root (/) management group

 ## Navigation